Closing in on 105: Age is just a number, but for Vernon Sellars, it's a big one

 “I tried to be,” he said.

-Kasper helps her father meet his exercise goals by taking him several times a week to the Case Community Center, where he can get in about an hour’s worth of laps on the walking track upstairs.
+Kasper helps her father meet his exercise goals by taking him several times a week to Sand Springs’ Case Community Center, where he can get in about an hour’s worth of laps on the gym’s walking track upstairs.

 He also occasionally works out on some of the exercise equipment around the track.